Miami Medicare/Medicaid Fraud Defense Lawyers

 - The false or fraudulent pretenses, representations, or promises related to a material fact;

 - The defendant acted willfully and intended to defraud; and

 - The defendant did so in connection with the delivery of or payment for healthcare benefits, items, or services.

-In addition, to the general healthcare fraud statute, individuals have been prosecuted under the “anti-kickback statute.”
+To the general healthcare fraud statute, individuals have also been prosecuted under the “anti-kickback statute.”
 This law makes it illegal for any individual to receive money, or “kickbacks,” for referring any individual to a healthcare provider for the purposes of receiving Medicare or Medicaid.
 This law was made to combat healthcare fraud schemes where healthcare providers were recruiting patients so that they could charge more for medical services.

-In addition, to these crimes, individuals can be charged with mail fraud, wire fraud, money laundering, tax evasion, and more, depending on the facts of the case.
+These crimes can also be charged with mail fraud, wire fraud, money laundering, tax evasion, and more depending on the facts of the case.

 Under the general healthcare fraud statute, if a defendant is convicted for healthcare fraud, he or she faces the following sentences:

 - 0-10 years, if no aggravating factors